 The 111-foot-tall octagonal beacon sits on Turtle Hill that has cliffs that cascade into the ocean on the east and south sides of the structure.
-The lighthouse is white with a broad red ban sitting across its middle like a big belt, holding up its pants in the strong winds that come off the ocean.
+The lighthouse is white with a broad red ban sitting across its middle Montauk Point Lighthouse, New York like a big belt, holding up its pants in the strong winds that come off the ocean.

 The eroded cliffs at the Montauk Point Lighthouse in 1968.
-Credit: USACE.
+(U.S. Army Corps of Engineers photo)